goozgooz/lab-01-node-ecosystem/README.md

 ## Documentation
 In your README.md describe the exported values of each module defined in your lib/ directory.
 Every function description should include it's airty (expected number of paramiters), the expected data for each paramiter (data-type and limitations), and the it's output behavior (for both valid and invalued use).
 Feel free to write any additional information in your README.md.

+* Math Module contains two functions both which expect two parameters and both should be integers.
+  * math.add will return to you the sum of the two parameters (parameters must be integers!)
+  * math.subtract will return to you the difference of the two parameters (parameters must be integers!)

+* The greet module contains one function that takes a 'string' as the parameter.
+The function will return 'hello' + the string value given as an argument.